| Appendix 5: Articles

 134 carts, 3,395 baskets of paddy with 169 carts and 461

 baskets of paddy with 45 carts respectively on 25 January.
+Chairman of Township Peace and Development Council U Ba

 Win and members, Township Manager of Myanma Agricultural